TechCohort14/TA100-Tech14GroupWebsite-1/2_TicTacToe.md

 When your game is working you are ready to link it to the home page within your card.

+### 4. Rename the html page:
+Toward the top of your html page amkew sure use your name.

 ### [Next - Step 3: Linking to the Home Page:](3_LinkToYourCard.md)